electricimp/Builder/README.md

 #### GitHub Authentication ####

-When using GitHub `@includes`, authentication is optional.
+When using GitHub `@include` statements, authentication is optional.
 However, you should bear in mind that:

 - If you use authentication, the GitHub API provides much higher rate limits.
 - Authentication is required to access private repositories.

 Apart from a GitHub username, you need to provide either a [personal access token](https://github.com/settings/tokens) **or** a password (which is less secure and not recommended).
-GitHub credentials can be stored using your system's environment variables, in files that store Builder variables, or they a can be passed into the `pleasebuild` command.
+GitHub credentials can be stored using your system's environment variables, in files that store Builder variables, or they a can be passed into the [`pleasebuild`](#command-line-tool-installation) command.
 More information on setting GitHub variables can be found [below](#github-files-dependencies).

 ### @include once ###